zthiel1031/vulnhub-main/mr_robot/README.md

 # This is the write up for the Vulnhub box MR-ROBOT: 1

-Ip Address: 10.38.1.112
+Box Ip Address: 10.38.1.112

+Attacking Machine Ip: 10.38.1.110
 ## **Information Gathering**
 ---
-Starting with an Nmap port Scan of we see this output:
+Starting with an Nmap port Scan we see this output:

 ![](2022-04-28-20-51-11.png)